kiramclean/notes/talks/software_for_the_internet_with_phoenix.md

 _Without Phoenix:_ Cron hooked up to your background job queue _With Phoenix_: `GenServer` + `Process.send_after/3`, or erlang cron-like library

+TODO: Releasing inventory in carts

+** The Mailbox for a process acts as a transaction

 ---

 ```[.highlight: 1, 11, 17, 21-23, 26, 28] elixir